justicedemocrats/new-site/src/pages/candidates/dorothy-gasque.md

 donationLink: 'https://secure.actblue.com/donate/dorothywa'
 outcome: Unknown
 image: /img/jd_site_dorothygasque_550x600_061218.jpg
-blurb: >
+blurb: >-
   While our representatives argue about whether or not to raise the minimum wage, families are struggling to make rent.
-Dorothy Gasque is running for Congress in Washington’s 3rd district to reform our government and return power to the people rather than corporate interests Congress currently represents.
+Dorothy Gasque is running for Congress in Washington’s 3rd district to reform our government and return power to the people rather than the corporate interests Congress currently represents.
 ---